robfatland/pythonbytes/PyGame/README.md

 to "keep the action going" and this program is no exception.
 It contains a `while` loop that is interrupted only when a person presses a key on the keyboard.

+In order for this program to work you will need a file called `ball.png` in the same location as your code.
+It should be a small image of a ball, assumed here to be a soccer ball of some sort.

 ## `ball` code